 Sheryl Sandberg is the chief operating officer (COO) of Meta Platforms, formerly Facebook, and the founder of LeanIn.Org.
 Before joining Meta, she worked for McKinsey, Alphabet and the US Treasury.
 She is 52 years old and has an MBA from Harvard University.
 Sandberg has two children.

 Meg Whitman is currently a board member of Procter & Gamble and General Motors and former president and CEO of Hewlett Packard Enterprise and eBay.
 She holds an MBA from Harvard University.
 Whitman is married and has two children.

-Susan Wojcicki is the Senior Vice President of Google.
-She was responsible for 87% of the company’s $50 billion revenue in 2012.
-The 45-year-old Wojcicki is married, has four children and holds an MBA degree from the University of California in Los Angeles.
+Susan Wojcicki is CEO of YouTube and was involved in the founding of Google.
+The 53-year-old Wojcicki is married, has five children and holds an MBA degree from the University of California in Los Angeles.

 Sheri McCoy is the former CEO of Avon Products and former vice chairman and member of the office of the chairman of Johnson & Johnson.
 She has an MBA degree from Rutgers University and holds five patents registered in the United States and Europe.
 McCoy is married and has 3 sons.

 Jane Fraser has been CEO of Citigroup since March 2021.
 She was a partner at McKinsey & Company for 10 years before joining Citigroup in 2004.
 Fraser has an MBA degree from Harvard University.
 She is married and has two children.